The Narrow Road to the Deep North (novel): Plot summary

 After the end of the affair, he joins the Australian Imperial Force.
-His regiment is captured during the Battle of Java and is sent to labour on the notorious Burma Death Railway.
-One out of every three workers engaged on the Burma Death Railroad died during its construction.
-During the construction of the railroad, he is reluctantly bestowed the leadership over his fellow prisoners and fights a losing battle to protect his charges against disease, malnutrition and the violence of their captors.
+His regiment is captured during the Battle of Java and is sent to labour on the notorious Burma Death Railway, intended to provide the necessary means of bringing supplies from Thailand to Burma for an invasion of India.
+One out of every three workers engaged on the Burma Death Railway died during its construction between October 1942-October 1943.
+Under the fierce code of bushido ("the way of the warrior") that served as Imperial Japan's ideology, the only honorable options for a soldier was to win, die trying or to commit suicide in the face of defeat.
+Under bushido, any soldier who surrendered lost his honour and ceased to be a human being.
+Much of the brutality the Japanese displayed towards POWs was due to their beliefs based in bushido that by surrendering Allied POWs had become a sort of animal unworthy of respect and compassion.
+During the construction of the railway, Evans is reluctantly bestowed the leadership over his fellow prisoners and fights a losing battle to protect his charges against disease, malnutrition and the violence of their captors.
 Dorrigo sadly observes as the bodies of his fellow POWs break down and disintegrate with "eyes that already seemed to be little more than black-shadowed sockets waiting for worms".
-The camp's commander, Major Nakamura, a methamphetamine addict who pushes his prisoners harder and harder out of the fear of failing the Emperor, is in his own way just as much a prisoner of the railroad project as the men he brutalises.
+Evans finds himself sustained only by the memory of Amy and finds himself losing his spirit when he receives news of her death.
+As one reviewer noted, the memories of Amy are "worn like armour" to protect him from the degradation and horror of the Burma Death Railway.
+The camp's commander, Major Nakamura, a methamphetamine addict who pushes his prisoners harder and harder out of the fear of failing the Emperor, is in his own way just as much a prisoner of the railway project as the men he brutalises.

-A major theme of the novel concerns the Australian value of "mateship" -- a sense of camaraderie and loyalty -- or the absence of "mateship" on the Burma Death Railroad.
-Among the POWs is the energetic and hardworking Tiny Middleton who wants "to show them little yellow bastards what a white man is" by overfilling his work quotas, thereby inspiring the Japanese to set higher work quotas that lead to the deaths of the weaker POWs.
-Other POWs include the artistic Rabbit Hendricks who secretly makes drawings of camp life, the white supremacist Rooster MacNeice who has trouble accepting he is now a prisoner of the Japanese, and the defiant Darky Gardiner who is repeatedly beaten by the guards and finally drowns himself in a latrine full of excrement rather than endure another beating.
+A major theme of the novel concerns the Australian value of "mateship" -- a sense of camaraderie and loyalty -- or the absence of "mateship" on the Burma Death Railway.
+Among the POWs is the energetic and hardworking Tiny Middleton, who wants "to show them little yellow bastards what a white man is" by overfilling his work quotas, thereby inspiring the Japanese to set higher work quotas that lead to the deaths of the weaker POWs.
+Other POWs include the artistic Rabbit Hendricks who secretly makes drawings of camp life (which could lead to his execution if the drawings are discovered), the white supremacist Rooster MacNeice who has trouble accepting that he is now a prisoner of the Japanese, and the defiant Darky Gardiner who is repeatedly beaten by the guards and finally drowns in a latrine full of excrement after the beating.